 Credit Sesame provides personal credit management, and it’s easy to use and understand.
 With this app you can:

-- Easily access your credit score, credit report and credit monitoring — all for free.
+- Easily access your credit score and credit monitoring — for free.

 - Understand your credit by discovering what affects it.